kramit/AZ300-Notes/LODLabinstructions.md

 These instructions have been intergrated into the LOD lab solution

-These labs require the use of an Azure Pass code, a unique Azure Pass code has been intergrated into the labs for each student
+These labs require the use of an Azure Pass code, a unique Azure Pass code has been provided for the labs for each student

 ### LOD written labs